-Laura is a Senior Lecturer in Early Childhood Studies, and co-ldear of the Centre for Research in Early Childhood (REaCh) and the Institute for Education's Erasmus and Study Abroad Coordinator at Bath Spa University.
+I am a Senior Lecturer and researcher in Early Childhood Studies, co-leader of the Centre for Research in Early Childhood (REaCh) and the Institute for Education's Erasmus and Study Abroad Coordinator at Bath Spa University.

-Previously, she worked as an early childhood practitioner in a number of wide-ranging early years settings.
-After working as a full-time nanny and setting up and leading an early years drama and imaginative play initiative in Winchester, she moved to London and completed a BA in Early Childhood, followed by an MA in Early Childhood, whilst also working as a visiting lecturer at Roehampton University.
+Previously, I worked as an early childhood practitioner in a number of wide-ranging early years settings.
+After working as a full-time nanny and setting up and leading an early years drama and imaginative play initiative in Winchester, I moved to London and completed a BA in Early Childhood, followed by an MA in Early Childhood, whilst also working as a visiting lecturer at Roehampton University and nannying.

-In 2012/13 she lead the EYPS Undergraduate Entry Pathway, working as part of a consortium and in collaboration with Norwich City College.
+In 2012/13 I lead the EYPS Undergraduate Entry Pathway, working as part of a consortium and in collaboration with Norwich City College, and I began working at Bath Spa University in December 2015.

 - BA (Hons) - Roehampton University